 The value of any personal injury lawsuit is largely dependent on the severity of the injury.
-When it comes to spinal cord injury lawsuits, it’s not unusual to recover a six-figure sum with the help of a skilled attorney.
+When it comes to spinal cord injury lawsuits, it’s not unusual to recover a seven-figure sum with the help of a skilled attorney.
 That’s because these injuries are often incredibly serious and can result in life-long disability.
 Calculating the value of your spinal cord injury lawsuit should be a meticulous process.
 You’ll need to account for all the past, present, and future costs associated with your injuries.
 Work with our lawyers to ensure you receive the compensation you need.

 How long after a spinal cord injury can I file a lawsuit?